Mind Stuff — The Next Frontier in your Yoga Practice

 Through biofeedback we now know what the yogis said about ‘where your thoughts go energy flows’ is true.
 When you think about a certain organ in your body, you increase not only blood flow to that area but lymphatic and neural flow, etc. as well.
 Because of this there is now a renewed interest in looking at the power of visualizations.

 We can harness the power of our mind and direct it to good use for ourselves.
 When you put your mind into what you are doing it is more effective.

 Use your mind to heal your body.

-We can use our imagination to improve our job, relationships, and our happiness or mood by developing a deeper self-awareness about what we are thinking and constantly saying to ourselves.
-Many successful people be it actors, business people, or athletes have learned how to incorporate visualizations — some of them on purpose and some through intuition.
+We can use our imagination to improve our health, job, relationships, and our happiness or mood by developing a deeper self-awareness about what we are thinking and constantly saying to ourselves.
+Many successful people be it speakers, actors, business people, or athletes have learned how to stop their negative back talk and incorporate positive visualizations — some of them on purpose and some through intuition.

-For example, using the power of your mind to improve strength; here is a study done on mind only exercises vs. using resistance training for muscle strength for the same exercises (http://www.ncbi.nlm.nih.gov/pubmed/14998709 ).
+For example, you can use the power of your mind to improve strength; here is a study done on mind only exercises vs. using resistance training for muscle strength for the same exercises (http://www.ncbi.nlm.nih.gov/pubmed/14998709 ).